-Concurrently with the Recapitalization, we acquired SBI Holdings, Inc. ("Sierra") for an initial total purchase price of \$24.0 million, including approximately \$18.0 million in cash paid to former shareholders.
+Concurrently with the recapitalization described above, we acquired SBI Holdings, Inc. ("Sierra") for an initial total purchase price of \$24.0 million, including approximately \$18.0 million in cash paid to former shareholders.
 We also assumed debt of approximately \$6.0 million, which we immediately retired.
 See page 19 for more information on the funding of the acquisition of Sierra.